Avdan-OS/qml-toolkit/README.md

 AvdanOS UI Toolkit made with Rust using the iced Library.

-## Welp I can't get it running at first compile!
+## Dependencies

-Yeah, me too...
 Before compiling make sure you have these two packages installed:
-`cmake` & `fontconfig` (oh, and obviously don't forget Rust ;)
+`cmake` & `fontconfig`

 On Ubuntu: